Ljubljanica River “one of the richest river archaeology sites in Europe”

 Some further reading…

 The picture?
-The oldest one of the Ljubljanica I could find in my stash, from July 1980.
+The oldest one of the Ljubljanica I could find in my stash, taken in July 1980.